The Best Maya sites to visit, at #9: amazing Toniná, Chiapas, Mexico

 As mentioned above, a renewed visit to Toniná is high on my Bucket list.

-Just a few years ago I already visited the beautiful state of Chiapas again.
+Just a few years ago I visited the beautiful state of Chiapas again.
 This time, coming in from Yucatán.
-I only found time though to visit Palenque, Yaxchilán & Bonampak.
-All three amazingly beautiful places and high up in my Personal Top 12 of Maya sites.
+I only found time to visit Palenque, Yaxchilán & Bonampak.
+All three amazingly beautiful places and high up in my Personal Top #15 of Maya sites.

-Too bad I didn’t get to Toniná, but that – at least – gives me one more reason to go back to beautiful Chiapas, Mexico.
+Too bad I couldn’t include Toniná, but that – at least – gives me one more reason to go back to the beautiful state of Chiapas.

 While climbing to the top op the Acropolis you encounter this enormous impressive stucco-work.
 One of the highlights of the Maya site of Toniná (Picture taken bij Giovanni Agostino Frassetto, Italy during his visit to Toniná).